PowerShell/platyPS/EndToEndTests/SMA.Help.md

 ### DESCRIPTION
 The Enable-PSRemoting cmdlet configures the computer to receive Windows PowerShell remote commands that are sent by using the WS-Management technology.
-On Windows Server� 2012, Windows PowerShell remoting is enabled by default.
+On Windows Server® 2012, Windows PowerShell remoting is enabled by default.
 You can use Enable-PSRemoting to enable Windows PowerShell remoting on other supported versions of Windows and to re-enable remoting on Windows Server 2012 if it becomes disabled.
 You need to run this command only once on each computer that will receive commands.
 You do not need to run it on computers that only send commands.
 Because the configuration activates listeners, it is prudent to run it only where it is needed.
 Beginning in Windows PowerShell 3.0, the Enable-PSRemoting cmdlet can enable Windows PowerShell remoting on client versions of Windows when the computer is on a public network.
 For more information, see the description of the SkipNetworkProfileCheck parameter.
 The Enable-PSRemoting cmdlet performs the following operations: